 We are really looking forward to meeting new friends and introducing our newest arrivals.
-You won’t find a cuter calf than Mícheál, our Irish Moiled nor will you find longer ears than on Liam, our Anglo Nubian Daddy goat. Áine, last year’s cria (baby alpaca) has grown and is all set to go for a walk as well.
+You won’t find a cuter calf than Kitkat, our Irish Moiled nor will you find longer ears than on Liam, our Anglo Nubian Daddy goat. Áine, last year’s cria (baby alpaca) has grown and is all set to go for a walk as well.
 We are waiting for the baby goats and sheep to arrive this month and will post the photos as soon as they appear.
 Weekends will be listed on our website page but if you have a group of four or more, that would like to come midweek, make sure to give us a call.

 Dominic has been a farmer for as long as he can remember.
 He has always had an interest in sustainability and nature and since moving back to Cornstown House has had the opportunity to develop a farm that is truly in sync with nature.

-Dominic grows ancient cereals, cereals that have been around since they built Newgrange.
+Dominic grows ancient cereals which have been around since they built Newgrange.
 With these cereals he is part of a project called Foodcult where they are trying to recreate the beer that was drunk by the stonemasons that built Dublin castle.
 As part of their wages they received fourteen pints of beer a day!

-To harvest these cereals Dominic has invested in a +++++++++ bagger combine so he will be able to harvest each variety of seed separately into bags.
+To harvest these cereals Dominic has invested in a Dania bagger combine so he will be able to harvest each variety of seed separately into bags.
 You can see this combine, and the other machines used to harvest the grain on the farm, when you visit.

 Come meet our alpacas and let them take you for a walk along our little patch of heaven – the wildlife corridor.
 Smell the wildflowers during the summer and watch the bees and butterflies as they dance from flower to flower.